-- 65. Submission of Post-approval Deliverables.
-The state must submit all deliverables as stipulated by CMS and within the timeframes outlined within these STCs. - 66.
+- 60. Submission of Post-approval Deliverables.
+The state must submit all deliverables as stipulated by CMS and within the timeframes outlined within these STCs. - 61.
 Deferral for Failure to Submit Timely Demonstration Deliverables.
 CMS may issue deferrals in the amount of \$5,000,000 (federal share) when items required by these STCs (e.g., required data elements, analyses, reports, design documents, presentations, and other items specified in these STCs (hereafter singly or collectively referred to as "deliverable(s)") are not submitted timely to CMS or found to not be consistent with the requirements approved by CMS.
-Specifically: - a.
-Thirty (30) calendar days after the deliverable was due, CMS will issue a written notification to the state providing advance notification of a pending deferral for late or non-compliant submissions of required deliverables. - b.
-For each deliverable, the state may submit a written request for an extension to submit the required deliverable.
-Extension requests that extend beyond the current fiscal quarter must include a Corrective Action Plan (CAP). - i.
-CMS may decline the extension request. - ii.
-Should CMS agree in writing to the state's request, a corresponding extension of the deferral process described below can be provided. - iii.
-If the state's request for an extension includes a CAP, CMS may agree to or further negotiate the CAP as an interim step before applying the deferral. - c.
-The deferral would be issued against the next quarterly expenditure report following the written deferral notification. - d.
-When the state submits the overdue deliverable(s) that are accepted by CMS, the deferral(s) will be released. - e.
-As the purpose of a section 1115 demonstration is to test new methods of operation or services, a state's failure to submit all required deliverables may preclude a state from renewing a demonstration or obtaining a new demonstration. - f.
-CMS will consider with the state an alternative set of operational steps for implementing the intended deferral to align the process with the state's existing deferral process, for example, what quarter the deferral applies to and how the deferral is released. - 67.
-Deferral of Federal Financial Participation (FFP) from IMD claiming for Insufficient Progress Toward Milestones.
-Up to \$5 million in FFP for services in IMDs may be deferred if the state is not making adequate progress on meeting the milestones and goals as evidenced by reporting on the milestones in Table 2 and the required performance measures in the monitoring protocol agreed upon by the state and CMS.
-Once CMS determines the New Jersey FamilyCare Comprehensive Demonstration Demonstration Approval Period: August 1, 2017 through June 30, 2022 state has not made adequate progress, up to \$5 million will be deferred in the next calendar quarter and each calendar quarter thereafter until CMS has determined sufficient progress has been made.
+Specifically: - A. Thirty (30) calendar days after the deliverable was due, CMS will issue a written notification to the state providing advance notification of a pending deferral for late or non-compliant submissions of required deliverables.

+- B. For each deliverable, the state may submit a written request for an extension to submit the required deliverable.
+Extension requests that extend beyond the current fiscal quarter must include a Corrective Action Plan (CAP). - 1.
+CMS may decline the extension request. - 2.
+Should CMS agree in writing to the state's request, a corresponding extension of the deferral process described below can be provided. - 3.
+If the state's request for an extension includes a CAP, CMS may agree to or further negotiate the CAP as an interim step before applying the deferral. - C. The deferral would be issued against the next quarterly expenditure report following the written deferral notification. - D. When the state submits the overdue deliverable(s) that are accepted by CMS, the deferral(s) will be released. - E. As the purpose of a section 1115 demonstration is to test new methods of operation or services, a state's failure to submit all required deliverables may preclude a state from renewing a demonstration or obtaining a new demonstration. - F. CMS will consider with the state an alternative set of operational steps for implementing the intended deferral to align the process with the state's existing deferral process, for example, what quarter the deferral applies to and how the deferral is released. - 62.
+Compliance with Federal Systems Updates.
+As federal systems continue to evolve and incorporate additional 1115 demonstration reporting and analytics functions, the state will work with CMS to: